73256Usman/WinEventPro/README.md

-# WinEvent Pro - A simple & effective alternative to Windows Event Viewer (Local with ui)
+# Windows Event Viewer alternative (Local with ui)

 A Windows Event Log monitor built for blue teamers, sysadmins, and anyone who wants to know what's actually happening on their machine in real time.